 - Apply animal welfare requirements, as described in relevant legislation, codes of practice, guidelines and quality assurance programs.

-- Never feed swill to pigs, Restricted Animal Material (RAM) to ruminant animals (for example, cattle, sheep and goats), or offal to dogs, and ensure that visitors are not permitted to bring food onto the property for the purpose of feeding animals.
+- Never feed prohibited pig feed to pigs, Restricted Animal Material (RAM) to ruminant animals (for example, cattle, sheep and goats), or offal to dogs, and ensure that visitors are not permitted to bring food onto the property for the purpose of feeding animals.

 - Engage veterinarian help for any sick or injured animals as soon as practicable.
 If death is confirmed, ensure that the carcass of any animal on or in the premises is buried, burned or otherwise suitably disposed of within a reasonable time after the carcass has been discovered.
 Ensure that dogs are not able to access offal from carcasses due to hydatids risk.